 Section 3, Specific Qualification Standards, of the USQS applies to Appointed Actuaries, but does not apply to Illustration Actuaries.
 Appointed Actuaries would typically consider a broader perspective, including the adequacy of reserves for the entire company, often including multiple products.
 Illustration Actuaries are required to understand the life insurance products for which illustrated scales are being certified and would not necessarily have the broad knowledge of statutory reserves and assets that the Appointed Actuary would.

-Policy Forms and Coverages
+Policy Forms, Coverages, and Features

-The Illustration Actuary must be able to assess the effect of insurance coverages and changes to experience factors and NGEs on the illustrated scales being certified.
-The Illustration Actuary must understand the types of insurable exposures and related insurance products for illustrations that are being certified.
+The Illustration Actuary must be able to assess the effect of insurance coverages and changes to experience factors and NGEs on the scales being used and certified.
+The Illustration Actuary must understand the types of insurable exposures and related insurance products covered by Model 582 for which the Illustration Actuary is certifying.

-Individual and certain Group Life Insurance with NGEs
+Examples of individual and certain Group Life Insurance and features with potential NGEs include:

 Whole Life, with annual or limited payment periods